arzekeil/arzekeil/README.md

 ## 📖 About me
 - ☁ Pursing career as a Cloud Infrastructure / DevOps Engineer
 - 👨‍💻 Computer Science student expected to graduate Augest 2024
-- 🐳 Docker, ⚙ Kubernetes, 🧥 Jenkins everthing CI/CD and automation
+- 🐳 Docker, ⚙ Kubernetes, 🧥 Jenkins (learning) everthing CI/CD and automation

 Take a look at my website below: